 Here at Williams Lake Smiles, we enjoy helping our adult patients discover dental procedures that transform their smiles.
 But that doesn’t mean we neglect our smaller patients either!
-We believe that good dental habits start young, and have compiled a list of tips for new parents out there who are getting started with their child’s dental care.
-From infancy to around age 5 are crucial years that could influence the development and health of your child.
+We believe that good dental habits start young, and have compiled a list of tips for new parents out there who are getting started with child dental care.
+Infancy to age 5 are crucial years that could influence the development of your child’s dental health and dental care habits.
 Join us in Williams Lake, BC and take a look at our list below!

 Even when your baby has no teeth yet, you should start accustoming them to oral care.
 This can be done through using a soft washcloth to wipe down your baby’s gums after feeding, or giving them a cold teething ring when they are developing teething habits.
 By keeping these gums clear and clean, your child will in turn produce healthy teeth.

 After your child’s first teeth start to erupt (typically around 6 to 12 months) this is when you can start using very small amounts of children’s toothpaste.
 Keep these teeth clean, and start bringing your child to a dentist or pediatric dentist to ensure their dental care is going smoothly.
 By the time your child reaches age 3, they should have all their teeth present.

 “Baby bottle tooth decay” is when your child obtains cavities at a young age, due to using bottles or sippy cups of juice or formula frequently.
 These liquids are okay in moderation, but if you don’t clean your child’s teeth often, the sugar can lead to decay.